 Refreshment Port: Braised Beef Poutine; fries, Boursin garlic and fine herbs cheese sauce, cheese curds, and gherkin relish

 The Swanky Saucy Swine: Crispy Barbecue Pork Rinds with Pimento Cheese

 Brew-Wing at the Epcot Experience: Garlic Parmesan Wings (pictured below) – these are very mild so most kids would enjoy the flavor, plus this location is indoors in the air conditioning so you get to cool off a bit while you eat them!

 Donut Box: Candy Jar Donut with M&Ms, Snickers, and Twix

 The festival offers a number of gluten friendly options and they’re marked on the festival map as (GF).

 Australia: Roasted Lamb Chop with sweet potato puree, bush berry pea salad, and pistachio-pomegranate gremolata

 Canada: Le Cellier Wild Mushroom Beef Filet with Truffle-Butter Sauce (pictured below) – this is an old favorite; the mushrooms were delicious and the truffle butter was very good, but the steak is always overcooked for me since it’s such a small portion.
 As long as you go in knowing it won’t be a huge portion and the steak will probably be cooked to a well done temperature, you’ll enjoy it.

-For more gluten free options at this year’s festival, as well as all of the other gluten free options at Walt Disney World, check out Gluten Free and Dairy Free at WDW’s website
+For more gluten friendly options at this year’s festival, as well as all of the other gluten friendly options at Walt Disney World, check out Gluten Free and Dairy Free at WDW’s website